Russia's war on Ukraine latest: Dnipro death toll reaches 40, German defence minister resigns | Law-Order

 Russia's war on Ukraine latest: Dnipro death toll reaches 40, German defence minister resigns

 The death toll from a Russian missile strike in the Ukrainian city of Dnipro rose to 40 on Monday with dozens more missing, making it the deadliest civilian incident of Moscow's three-month campaign of hurling missiles at cities far from the front.
-DNIPRO AND FIGHTING
+CONFLICT AND WEAPONS

 * At least 40 people were killed in the attack in the central city, with 30 still unaccounted for, city official Gennadiy Korban said.
-He said 75 people were wounded including 14 children. * Ukrainian officials acknowledged little hope of finding anyone else alive in the rubble of Saturday's attack, but President Volodymyr Zelenskiy said rescue efforts in the central Ukrainian city would go on "as long as there is even the slightest chance to save lives".
+He said 75 people were wounded including 14 children. * Ukrainian officials acknowledged little hope of finding anyone else alive in the rubble of Saturday's attack, but President Volodymyr Zelenskiy said rescue efforts in the central Ukrainian city would go on.

-* The Kremlin on Monday denied any conflict between the Defence Ministry and the Wagner mercenary group fighting for Russia in Ukraine, calling it an invention of the media.
-UKRAINE'S PARTNERS
+* The Russian-installed governor of Sevastopol in Crimea said on Monday that air defences had downed 10 drones over the city in what he called a "failed Ukrainian attack". * Russia has produced the first set of Poseidon nuclear capable super torpedoes being developed for deployment on the Belgorod nuclear submarine, TASS reported, citing an unidentified defence source.

+POLITICS AND DIPLOMACY * Russia and Ukraine have been working on a large prisoner exchange deal which will include 1,000 people in total, Turkish ombudsman Seref Malkoc said.

-* The German government said Chancellor Scholz accepted the resignation of Defence Minister Christine Lambrecht and would soon appoint a replacement, the culmination of growing scepticism about her ability to bring the German army into shape against the backdrop of the Ukraine war. * Her decision to step down comes as Germany is under pressure to approve an increase in international military support for Kyiv, including allowing Ukraine to use German-made Leopard tanks owned by Eastern and central European NATO allies.
+* The German government said Chancellor Scholz accepted the resignation of Defence Minister Christine Lambrecht and would soon appoint a replacement, the culmination of growing scepticism about her ability to bring the German army into shape against the backdrop of the Ukraine war. * Scholz is under pressure to allow the export of Leopard 2 battle tanks to Ukraine.

+* Turkish President Erdogan renewed his offer to help mediate an end to the conflict in Ukraine during a phone call with Putin.
+The two leaders also discussed the export of Ukrainian grain from Black Sea ports and ways to unblock fertiliser and food exports from Russia.

-* Sweden is in a "good position" as regards the process to gain Turkish ratification of the Nordic country's membership in NATO, Swedish Prime Minister Kristersson said. * British foreign minister James Cleverly said he had been sanctioned by the Russian government.
+* British foreign minister James Cleverly said he had been sanctioned by the Russian government.
 "Good," he wrote on Twitter.
+BELARUS DRILLS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)